leah-massey/CV/README.md

 Whether it be working out how to put intO practise a 'zero waste' policy as Head of Production in the notoriousLy wasteful clothing industry or creative problem-solving to make the impossible possible during my work as a Private PA, I have developed outside of the box thinking and a determination to make things happen even when all paths seem to point to a dead end.

 #### Detail Oriented
 The devil is in the detail and I love nothing better that peeling back the layers and building from scratch - adapting, adjusting and adding to create something that not only fits a brief but is also elegant in its design.
-Learning to code has so many parallells to my experiences in tailoring - the attention to detail, the need to plan, be curious, practise, experiment and then execute.
+Learning to code has so many parallels to my experiences in tailoring - the attention to detail, the need to plan, be curious, practise, experiment and then execute.
 It excites me to explore the craft of coding for all of these reasons.

 #### Apetite for Learning
 My resourcefulness, people-skills, and work ethic has allowed me to work and learn from some of the most prestigious creative companies in the world across the fields of fashion, design and film.
 I continually strive for excellence in everthing I do and find great joy in discovering and learning from masters of industry.